Trimethylarsine

 Trimethylarsine (abbreviated TMA or TMAs) is the chemical compound with the formula (CH3)3As, commonly abbreviated AsMe3 or TMAs.
 This organic derivative of arsine has been used as a source of arsenic in microelectronics industry, a building block to other organoarsenic compounds, and serves as a ligand in coordination chemistry.
-It has distinct "garlic"-like smell.
+It has a distinct "garlic"-like smell.
 Trimethylarsine had been discovered as early as 1854.